mthalken/School_District_Analysis/README.md

 In summary after changing Thomas High School's 9th grade scores to NaN it brought the scores closer to the district averages.
 There was change in only the "Average Math Score"(.01).

 Overall, the following can be considered:
-- Charter schools have an overall passing percentage of 90% compared to distict schools at 54%, with specific scores for math at 94% and 67% and reading scores at 97% and 81% respectively.
+- Charter schools have an overall passing percentage of 90% compared to district schools at 54%, with specific scores for math at 94% and 67% and reading scores at 97% and 81% respectively.
 - Also, the average spending per student in charter schools is less than the average spending for public schools yet there is no significate correlation in spending more equals higher passing percentage.
 - School size for small(less than 1000) and medium(between 1000 and 2000) schools have a 90% and 91% overall passing percentage respectively compared to the large schools(2000 to 5000 students) at 58%.